Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 18. Emperor’s New Clothes

-The idiom emperor’s new clothes is used to refer to a situation where a person keeps from criticizing another person because he or she thinks that everyone else does not want to make any criticisms.
+The idiom emperor’s new clothes is used to refer to a situation where a person keeps from criticizing another person because they think that everyone else does not want to make any criticisms.

 This idiom can also be used to refer to a situation where a person believes something to be true when in fact that thing is false.

-It was clearly like emperor’s new clothes.
-The students did not speak about the abuses of the soft-spoken coach.
+The physical education class has been like the emperor’s new clothes for months.
+The students do not speak about the abuses of the soft-spoken coach, since everyone else seems to love him.

 To be dressed to the nines or dressed to the teeth means to be stylishly or pleasingly clothed.